physionetchallenges/physionetchallenges.github.io/2020/index.md

 International Conference on Biomedical Engineering and Biotechnology in Nanjing, China.
 This training set consists of 6,877 (male: 3,699; female: 3,178) 12-ECG recordings lasting from 6 seconds to 60 seconds.
 Each recording was sampled at 500 Hz.

 All data is provided in [WFDB format](https://www.physionet.org/physiotools/wpg/wpg_35.htm).
 Each ECG recording has a binary [MATLAB v4 file](https://www.mathworks.com/help/matlab/import_export/mat-file-versions.html) file ([see page 32](https://maxwell.ict.griffith.edu.au/spl/matlab-page/matfile_format.pdf)) for the ECG signal data and a text file in [WFDB header](https://www.physionet.org/physiotools/wag/header-5.htm) format describing the recording and patient attributes, including the diagnosis (the labels for the recording).
-The binary files can be read using the [load function](https://www.mathworks.com/help/matlab/ref/load.html) in MATLAB and the [scipy.io.loadmat](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html) function in Python.
-We have created a simple baseline model that provides a label per class per recording.
-We will share implementations of this model in [MATLAB](https://github.com/physionetchallenges/matlab-classifier-2020) and [Python](https://github.com/physionetchallenges/python-classifier-2020), R, and Julia soon.
+The binary files can be read using the [load function](https://www.mathworks.com/help/matlab/ref/load.html) in MATLAB and the [scipy.io.loadmat](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html) function in Python; please see our [baseline models](https://physionetchallenges.github.io/2020/#rules-and-deadlines) for examples.
 The first line of the header provides information about the total number of leads and the total number of samples or points per lead.
 The following lines describe how each lead was saved, and the last lines provide information on demographics and diagnosis.
 Below is an example header file `A0001.hea`:
 ```
 A0001 12 500 7500 05-Feb-2020 11:39:16
 A0001.mat 16+24 1000/mV 16 0 28 -1716 0 I